 Is it all about technology?

 Over the next 5 years, the fastest-growing projected sectors are health, aged and childcare, education, and professional and scientific technology services.
-Globally, it is estimated healthcare-related jobs in aged care alone will grow by 50 million to 85 million by 2030 (3).
+Globally, healthcare-related jobs in aged care are projected to grow significantly, with estimates ranging from 50 million to 85 million new positions by 2030 (3).
+This highlights the increasing demand for aged care services to support an aging population and provide essential care and assistance.
 Tech will undoubtedly be involved in making these sectors more efficient, and jobs, whilst remaining, will change.
 Perhaps consider whether:

 So, what skills will you need to shuffle and morph to meet the future shape of your profession, industry, and job?
 On top of being well versed in new software programs for employee training, to remain employable, it will be our ‘soft skills’, our human skills, that will enable the necessary upskilling and reskilling.